 WRSA is a registered nonprofit organisation representing the national and international interests of the industry, including the sustainable breeding, conservation, production and marketing of wildlife in South Africa.

 WRSA’s purpose is to promote, serve and protect the interests of wildlife farmers and to enhance the economic viability and growth of the industry by:

 - influencing and guiding national and provincial regulations and policies relating to the wildlife industry in partnership with government;

-- Creating awareness of the benefits of wildlife ranching in South Africa.
+- creating awareness of the benefits of wildlife ranching in South Africa;

-- Facilitating and promoting broader participation and transformation within the industry.
+- facilitating and promoting broader participation and transformation within the industry;

-- Providing the appropriate leadership infrastructure, capacity and capability to achieve all of the above.
+- providing the appropriate leadership infrastructure, capacity and capability to achieve all of the above.

 WRSA, as the acknowledged and official mouthpiece for wildlife ranchers, regularly liaises with government departments, provincial nature conservation authorities, scientific institutions and NGO’s to address and discuss issues pertaining to wildlife ranching.
-These collaborations include inputs regarding legislation, permit systems, scientific research and findings, etc.
+These collaborations include input regarding legislation, permit systems, scientific research and findings, etc.

 a) National & Provincial environmental legislation: